EndBug/version-check/README.md

 ### GitHub Workflow

-You have to set up a step like this in your GitHub workflow file (eg. `.github/workflows/release-management.yml`), assuming you've already [checked out](https://github.com/actions/checkout) your repo:
+You have to set up a step like this in your workflow (this assumes you've already [checked out](https://github.com/actions/checkout) your repo and [set up Node](https://github.com/actions/setup-node)):

 ```yaml
 - id: check # This will be the reference for getting the outputs.